justinrgarrard/world-of-naevis.net/docs/gear/charms/dreamweave.md

 >
 > A cloak that defies gravity, flowing behind the wearer as though it were suspended in water.
 >
 > While attuned and worn, the wearer glides rather than falls, rendering them resistant to fall damage and able to roughly control their descent.
 When folded into the shape of a backpack, any contents placed within weigh thirty pounds less.
+A backpack of this form can hold up to 60 pounds or one cubic foot of material.